amcm329/cod_hurricane_prediction/scripts/README.md

 ----
 **Note**: there is no automated way to connect both steps **model deployment** and **application**, in other words, if a model api connection wants to be established then step regarding **application** must be executed separately by following these instructions:

-1.- Based on the model deployment, follow this site and copy the elements **model endpoint and access key (colors green and orange respectively)**.
+1.- Based on the model deployment, follow this site and copy the elements **model endpoint and access key (colors green and red respectively)**.

 ![INSTRUCTIONS](../static/INSTRUCTIONS.png)